Carpal Tunnel Syndrome

 What about recovery?

 6-8 weeks: You will have a progress review with the surgeon.
 All light daily activities should now be possible.
 The scar will be quite thick and tender.
 This will take 4 months to resolve.

-There is a 5% risk of recurrence in older patients, but younger adults are likely to require a repeat carpal tunnel release during their working life.
+Recurrence – 5% risk of recurrence in older patients, but younger adults are likely to require a repeat carpal tunnel release during their working life.